 We have a responsibility to help maintain the wildness of the beaches, forests, rivers and oceans we explore.
 It’s a commitment to the wildlife and the land itself, to ourselves and our neighbors, and to our guests – those who’ve been here already, and those who haven’t visited yet.
 It is this environmental responsibility that drives many of our decisions as a company and greatly influences the approach we take on our trips.

 Spirit Walker Expeditions was chosen for our continued dedication to the highest levels of personal responsibility: to the community of Gustavus, the wildlife we interact with, the environment we operate in, and our strong partnership with local businesses.
-In 2010, Spirit Walker Expeditions was one of eight businesses statewide to be honored for our leadership in Alaska’s tourism industry.

 Our Approach to Trips